grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 Johnny: I was about to suggest it.
 Here.

 Benjamin: Thanks.
 Looking at this Statement, we have this `ReservationInProgress` all set up and created, but this mock of ours is not passed to the `TicketOffice` at all.
-So how should it use our pre-configured mock object?
+So how should the `TicketOffice` use our pre-configured `reservationInProgress`?

-Johnny: Remember our discussion about separating object use from creation?
+Johnny: Remember our discussion about separating object use from construction?

 Benjamin: Yeah, I guess I know what you're getting at.
-The `TicketOffice` should somehow get an already created object.
-It can get it e.g. through the constructor or from a factory.
+The `TicketOffice` should somehow get an already created object from the outside.
+It can get it e.g. through a constructor or from a factory.

-Johnny: Yes, and if you look at the lifetime of a `TicketOffice`, which is created once at the start of the application, it can't really accept a `ReservationInProgress` through a constructor, because every time a new request is made, we have a new `ReservationInProgress`, so passing it through a `TicketOffice` constructor would force us to create a new `TicketOffice` every time as well.
+Johnny: Yes, and if you look at the lifetime of our `TicketOffice`, which is created once at the start of the application, it can't really accept a `ReservationInProgress` through a constructor, because every time a new request is made, we have a new `ReservationInProgress`, so passing it through a `TicketOffice` constructor would force us to create a new `TicketOffice` every time as well.
 Thus, the solution that better fits our current situation is...

 Benjamin: A factory, right?
 You're suggesting that instead of passing a `ReservationInProgress` through a constructor, we should rather pass something that knows how to create `ReservationInProgress` instances?